impress-org/givewp/readme.txt

 8. GiveWP has a dedicated support team to help answer any questions you may have and help you through stumbling blocks.

 == Changelog ==
+= 2.23.2: November 17th, 2022 =
+* Enhancement: Added support for gateways that need to mark a new subscription as processing
+* Fix: Fixed a Stripe issue in conjunction with Stripe that would throw an error when processing a renewal
+* Fix: Prevent some PHP notices when being used on PHP 8

 = 2.23.1: October 31st, 2022 =
 * Fix: Fee Recovered amount in the donation summary works better with currencies that use a comma as the thousands separator
 * Fix: Form Grid donate button color defaults to black to avoid being invisible in some cases